 And try and remember that you don’t have to only talk about cancer.
 Ask your friend what they’re comfortable talking about, and be yourself.
-Your friend likes you how you are, after all.
+Your friend likes you how you are usually after all.

 Finding out more about cancer can be a really good idea.
 It means you know more about what to expect and about what your friend is going through.

-But before you open your phone and hit Google, remember to click carefully.
-There’s a lot of good information out there, but there are also plenty of scare stories – and it’s easy to get sucked into the scare stories and freak yourself out.
+But before you open your phone and search online, remember to click carefully.
+There’s a lot of good information out there, but there are also plenty of scare stories and it’s not always easy to know where to go for the information that will be helpful.

 Sometimes friendships change.
 You’ll already know that – it’s not like it only happens when someone has cancer.